hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="googlecloudlistroles"></a>
 # **GoogleCloudListRoles**

-> void GoogleCloudListRoles (string gcpMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse GoogleCloudListRoles (string gcpMountPath, TimeSpan? wrapTTL = null)

 Lists all the roles that are registered with Vault.